 The Board will be responsible for nominating members for election to the Board by the Company's stockholders.
-The Board is also responsible for filling any vacancies on the Board as provided in the Company's charter documents.
 The Nominating and Corporate Governance Committee is responsible for identifying, reviewing, evaluating and recommending candidates to serve as directors of the Company, in accordance with its charter and consistent with the criteria listed below.

 The Company's Secretary will be notified of all persons proposed to serve as potential candidates for nomination to the Board.
-For nominations of potential candidates made other than by the Board, the stockholder or other person making such nomination must comply with the Company's Bylaws, including without limitation, submission of the information or other materials required with respect to proposed nominees.
-Prior to nomination of any potential candidate by the Board, each member of the Board will have an opportunity to meet with the candidate.
+For nominations of potential candidates made other than by the Board, the stockholder or other person making such nomination must comply with the Company's Bylaws.
 Upon request, any candidate nominated will agree in writing to comply with these Corporate Governance Guidelines and all other policies and procedures of the Company applicable to the Board.